Using the command-line interface¶

 Triggering actions¶

-already contains some examples.
+of syncthingctl already contains some examples.

 Querying and changing the configuration¶

 You can also query and change the Syncthing configuration.
-Depending on the use case either
+Depending on the use case, either

-or Syncthing’s own CLI client is better suited.
+syncthingctl or Syncthing’s own CLI client is better suited.

-command outputs the data
+This syncthingctl command outputs the data

-returned by the configuration REST-API
+returned by the configuration REST API

 as raw JSON: